Transcend Thermally Broken Entrances

-Dawson introduces its Thermally Broken Entrances that are designed to meet the ever-increasing stringent energy efficiency building codes without losing the beautiful aesthetic appeal or the customization that Dawson is known for.
+Dawson introduces its Transcend Thermally Broken Entrances, designed to meet the ever-increasing stringent energy efficiency building codes without losing the beautiful aesthetic appeal or the customization that Dawson is known for.

 Until now, thermally broken doors have only been available using limited extruded aluminum profiles.

-The Dawson thermal system utilizes internal pour and de-bridge extrusions, which acts as the door’s skeleton.
+Dawson’s Transcend thermal system utilizes internal pour and de-bridge extrusions using Azon Structural Thermoset Polyurethane, which acts as the door’s skeleton.
 A door pan is custom laser cut and bent to fit every project’s exact specifications and is then affixed to the sub-structure.
-The door frames utilize thermal pour and de-bridge extrusions as well.

-Find out why Dawson’s Thermally Broken Entrances make the most Energy-Efficient Doors.
+Find out why Dawson’s Transcend Thermally Broken Entrances make the most Energy Efficient Doors for custom commercial applications.

 The coefficient of heat transfer (U-value) was calculated by Dawson engineers using a simulation performed according to the NFRC 100 procedure and the ISO 15099 standard.
 THERM version 7.7.10 and WINDOW version 7.7.10 software developed by the Lawrence Berkley National Laboratory were used to perform all calculations.

-Figure 2 has a typical elevation drawing of a Dawson balanced entrance.
-The overall size of the entrance is 6’-6” wide x 9’-0” tall.
-The total calculated U-value of this Dawson entrance is .410 (Btu/h ft2-F), and the SHGC is .208 (1” insulated Low-E glass was used in this calculation).
+Figure 2 represents a complete Transcend center pivoted entrance.
+The overall size of the entrance is 79” wide x 85” tall to meet the NFRC standard model size.
+The total calculated U-value of this Dawson entrance is .40 (Btu/h ft2-F), and the SHGC is .208 (1” insulated Low-E glass was used in this calculation).

 In the event that a project requires specific thermal analysis of a custom non-typical entrance, Dawson engineers can provide complete systems U-values upon request.
 This information will be submitted within our complete shop drawing submittal.